 - Do ask, and answer, questions of peers and instructors about course material. - Do ask, and answer, questions of peers and instructors about lab assignments, but do not give away solutions.

-We will use software to check lab assignment source code for plagiarism.
+We will use software to check your submissions for plagiarism.

 Feel stuck?
 Ask for help.

 Cheating degrades the value of all McGill degrees: yours, your peers', as well as alums', past and future.